luwes/playerx/README.md

 ```

-### Status
+## Status

 Playerx is in early preview and needs more test coverage to be fully production ready.
-We aim to have the Playerx core in a great state by August 2020.
+We aim to have the Playerx core in a ready state by August 2020.
 Documentation is also high on the todo list.

-### License
+## License

 Be sure to read the [license](/LICENSE.md) terms.
 In most cases Playerx is free to use but if your project profits from this software you should buy a commercial license at [dev.playerx.io](https://dev.playerx.io/).